They’re the two largest cities in Andalusia. So which to visit?

 Seville is a beautiful city.
 It falls on many lists as one of the Most Beautiful Cities in the World.
 Malaga just can’t compete with that.

 Malaga lovers will point out that Malaga has beaches.
 Seville doesn’t.
-I’ll be really honest though – Malaga’s beaches suck.
+I’ll be really honest though – Malaga’s beaches aren’t anything.
 They’re unattractive, there’s no scenery.
 If a beach to you is just sand and water then fine, you’ve got a beach.
 But…

 Summing it up

 Malaga is fine.
-It’s interesting and now that we’re living in Nerja I’m sure we’ll go there whenever we need a bit of big city stimulation.
-And I look forward to going back up to Castillo de Gibralfaro.
+It’s interesting and we’ve passed through and visited the city many times.
+Sometimes you need a bit of big city stimulation.
 But if you’re comparing the city to a supermodel of cities like Seville, there is just no competition.
 Seville is the obvious choice.